Looking for Port Canaveral parking during your cruise? The good news is that you’ll have plenty of choice across all price ranges.

 Parking is payable via credit card.
 Disabled parking is free of charge, if your vehicle has special equipment such as ramps or foot/hand controls, have a Florida Toll Exemption Permit, or have a Florida Disabled Veteran license plate.
 More details are here.

-Given the proximity of the lots to the cruise terminal, we wouldn’t blame anyone for paying the high prices.
-However, cheaper options are available.
+Given the proximity of the lots to the cruise terminal, we wouldn’t blame anyone for paying the higher prices.
+However, cheaper options are available if you’re looking to save.

 - Cost: $17 per day